Article Badge Image

 Contents

-Though it’s typical for car owners to think of car insurance as being a single cohesive product, that’s actually far from the truth.
+Though it’s typical for car owners to think of car insurance as a single cohesive product, that’s far from the truth.

-Virtually every car insurance policy is made up of several different parts, each providing coverage for very specific auto-related incidents.
+Every car insurance policy comprises several parts, each providing coverage for particular auto-related incidents.

 In most cases, these are auto insurance policy options.
-But depending on the vehicle you drive and its value, they are among the most important policy options in your overall plan.
+But depending on the vehicle you drive and its value, they are among your overall plan's most critical policy options.

-In some cases, collision and comprehensive are required, in others, they are not.
+In some cases, collision and comprehension are required; in others, they are not.

 Still:

-Once you know what they are and what they do, you’ll understand why these are two auto insurance provisions you should have in most situations.
+Once you know what they are and what they do, you’ll understand why you should have these two auto insurance provisions in most situations.

 What is Collision?